$\delta$-Forms on Lubin--Tate Space: Tropical Spaces

 Strictly speaking, this only makes sense if the fiber $f^{-1}(y)$ is $d$-dimensional which is the case at least for $y\in f(σ)^\circ$.
 If the dimension of $f^{-1}(y)$ is $<d$, then the expression \eqref{eq:def_fiber_int_polyhedron} is defined to vanish.
 The second property of fiber integration is the projection formula

 In particular, fiber integration is bihomogeneous of bidegree $(-d,-d)$.
-Its significance in the theory is that it provides a construction of the push forward of polyhedral currents.
+Its significance in the theory is that it provides a construction of the pushforward of polyhedral currents.
 To this end, we first say more about fiber weights.

 \begin{construction} Let $f:σ→f(σ)$ and $K$ be as before.
 Assume we are given two out of the following three: A weight $μ \in \det N_σ$ for $σ$, a weight $ν \in \det N_{f(σ)}$ for $f(σ)$ and/or a weight $δ\in \det K$ for $K$.
 Then there is a unique way to define the third weight such that the three weights are related by $μ = \wt{ν}\wedge δ$ (up to sign), where $\wt{ν}\in \bigwedge^{\dim f(σ)} N_σ$ is any lift of $ν$.
 If this relation holds, then we also denote $δ$ by $μ/ν$.